mervinhemaraju/certificates-renewal/README.md

 ### Certificate Renewal Process

-The renewal process is triggered automatically via AWS EventBridge Scheduler on the first Sunday of each month at 09:00 Mauritius Time.
+The renewal process is triggered automatically via AWS EventBridge Scheduler on every Sunday at 04:00 Mauritius Time.
 The Lambda function handles the complete certificate lifecycle in a single operation.

 **Workflow:**